PoC vs Prototype vs MVP: What Startups Need to Know

 Tool Bonus: Figma, Adobe XD, and InVision (free version available for all three) allow UI/UX designers to create interactive models of the product to test user experience and functionality before final product development.

-3. Minimum Viable Product (MVP): The Launchable Product
+3. Minimum Viable Product (MVP): Ready-to-Launch Product

 minimum viable product example

-Questions That Can Be Asked For MVP
+Questions That Can Be Asked Under MVP

 Key Features of MVP